Implementing a mentoring program for your small business can:

 Mistakes Mentors Can Make

-Situations can occur which can deter your mentoring program such as:
+Situations can occur that can deter your mentoring program such as:

-Not all departments may need mentoring.
-For example, You may have people in your business who are creative workers.
+- Not all departments may need mentoring.
+For example, you may have people in your business who are creative workers.
 Their job may not require too much mentoring as creatives need to use their imagination to come up with ideas.
-Determine the right people and job which require mentoring.
+Determine the right people and jobs that require mentoring.

 Final Thoughts on Creating a Mentoring Program